 The Conservative Party’s UK manifesto for the 2015 General Election included a commitment to “introduce English votes for English laws, answering the longstanding West Lothian Question in our democracy”.
 The way in which EVEL would be implemented was detailed in the Party’s English manifesto.

 The Committee told the Leader of the House that it expected to publish a fuller report in the week of 12 October 2015.
 In the event, the report was agreed on 14 October 2015 and published on 19 October.
 The Government tabled motions to implement the Standing Order changes on 19 October.
 On 20 October, Chris Grayling made a written statement in which he set out the Government’s response to the Procedure Committee’s report.
-He noted that the Government had made amendments to the proposed Standing Order changes published in July, which the Committee had reviewed, in line with some of the recommendations from the Committee.
+He noted that the Government had made amendments to the proposed Standing Order changes published in July, in line with some of the recommendations from the Committee.
 He said that the Government did not wish to pilot the changes in the way the Committee recommended nor would the Government agree to the Committee’s recommendation that the House should decide whether or not bills and instruments should be subject to the EVEL procedure.